comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap5_2PUEq_2D_5testUnstructured.rst

 | Solution printing frequency | 4e-4 s               |
 +-----------------------------+----------------------+

 Results are shown in :numref:`Fig:testCases:PUEq:testUnstructuredAnim` and :numref:`Fig:testCases:PUEq:testUnstructuredAnim2`.
 There is a pressure gradient between the two regions, high pressure at t=0s is contained in red region.
-When the interface between the blue and the red regions disapears, a shock wave propagates, causing an increase in pressure in the blue region, and the red region relaxes.
+When the interface between the blue and the red regions disappears, a shock wave propagates, causing an increase in pressure in the blue region, and the red region relaxes.

 .. _Fig:testCases:PUEq:testUnstructuredAnim: